enst80/mediawiki-extensions-Auth_remoteuser/README.md

   you don't want the user to change this preference inside MediaWiki (for example your company email address given by a remote source).
-  They are expecting an array of key value pairs of which 'realname' and 'email' corresponds to the new users real name and email address, while any further key value pair specified gets mapped to a user preference of the same name:
+  They are expecting an array of key value pairs of which 'realname' and 'email' corresponds to the new users real name and email address.
+Any further key value pair specified gets mapped to a user preference of the same name.
+But take note of MediaWikis `$wgDefaultUserOptions` and `$wgHiddenPrefs`for declaring user preference options.
+In most cases these globals are better suited for a definition of a default value and disabling their modifiability:

         $wgAuthRemoteuserUserPrefs = null;       // default
         $wgAuthRemoteuserUserPrefsForced = null; // default